madnuttah/unbound-docker/doc/DETAILS.md

 **Absolutely no question, keeping all the things up-to-date is top priority nowadays, so a notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.**

-If you want to update to the `latest` version available on Docker Hub, just pull the image using `docker-compose pull` and recreate the image by executing `docker-compose up -d`.
+If you want to update to the `latest` version available on Docker Hub, just pull the image using `docker-compose pull` and recreate your container by executing `docker-compose up -d`.

 Pulling the latest image without a compose file can be done by `docker pull madnuttah/unbound:latest`.